Affiliate links on Android Authority may earn us a commission. Learn more.

 Is Airplane Mode necessary?

-There has never been a documented case of a plane crashing or experiencing serious technical problems due to a mobile phone.
-However, some would argue that may be because of the phone being switched off or Airplane Mode being enabled.
+There has never been a documented case of a plane crashing or experiencing serious technical problems due to a mobile phone (knocking on wood.)
+However, some would argue that’s because of the phone being switched off or Airplane Mode being enabled.
 The world can’t seem to make up its mind on the matter, with various countries making up their own policies on the status of mobile devices on planes.

 How to turn Airplane Mode on and off